Faculty-Led Study Abroad Office

 Director, Faculty-Led Study Abroad

 As a Spanish major and Educational Opportunity Program (EOP) student at Humboldt State University, Adrienne spent a year on the CSU-IP study abroad program in Querétaro, México.
 The experience was so transformational that she decided to dedicate her career to helping students gain similar experiences.
-Since then, she has held various positions related to study abroad, earned a master's degree in international education, served as a Peace Corps volunteer in Bangladesh, and was granted a Fulbright International Education Administrators Award to Germany.
-She is currently pursuing a doctorate of education (Ed.D.) at SDSU.
+Since then, she has held various positions related to study abroad, served as a Peace Corps volunteer in Bangladesh, earned a master's degree in international education from SIT Graduate Institute and a doctor of education from SDSU.

 “Take full advantage of the opportunity to see the world while you're in school.
 When else will you be able to use financial aid and earn credit for doing something so amazing?
 See as much and stay as long as you can!”